dom0ng/GNL/README.md

 ### How does it work?

 To create that executable, after downloading/cloning this project, **cd** into the project, copy all the files from the sub folders to the root directory and finally, then compile:

 	git clone https://github.com/dom0ng/GNL
 	cd GNL
+	gcc main.c get_next_line.c libft/libft.a
+	/a.out example.txt

+*Dont forgot to compile the library before.